Tomas Enrique Alarcon

 - Dallas Bar Association

-Tomas believes in giving back to his community, volunteering for the Dallas Volunteer Attorney Program, as a mock trial judge, and DISD Career Day speaker, as his schedule allows.
+Tomas also volunteers for the Equality Committee DISD Mentoring Program, Dallas Volunteer Attorney Program, DISD Career Day, and as a high school mock trial judge, as his schedule allows.